felix-toledo/rebecaToledoOdontologa/README.md

 #Header and footer maked with bootstrap.

 #Some parts of the index, resenas, galeria and contacto was make with bootstrap.
-Most of the parts are with HTML and pure CSS.
+Most of the parts are with HTML and SCSS.

 #Blog page is just bootstrap.